LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Nav Bar/Menu:**

 - The Navbar menu is fully responsive, with links to all the key sections of the page.

-- The Navbar is fixed to the top,
+- The Navbar is fixed to the top, to ensure a sleek design.
+- The Navbar incorporates social media icons

 ### **Hero Image:**

-- The hero image is intended to be a full screen image with, to ensure the first thing visitors see is the members of the band.
+- The hero image is intended to be a full screen image with, to ensure the first thing visitors see is the members of the band along with the bands name.

-- The image a
+- A crucial aspect of the hero image is to show

 ### **About us:**